Nithyananda Ashram land dispute: DPS loses affiliation

 "The school has also said the land allocated to the religious institution is not part of school premises.
 The statement is contradictory to the findings of the state education department," the CBSE said in its order.

-"The provisional/general affiliation upto senior secondary level granted to the Delhi Public School, Hirapur, Taluka Dascroi, Ahmedabad, statds withdrawn with immediate effect," it said.
+"The provisional/general affiliation up to senior secondary level granted to the Delhi Public School, Hirapur, Taluka Dascroi, Ahmedabad, stands withdrawn with immediate effect," it said.

 "However, keeping in view the academic interests of the students, the registered bonafide students of Class X and XII (for session 2019-20) are allowed to appear in Board's examination to be conducted in the year 2020.